-- 1. create a new empty folder on your hard drive - 2. create your desired top-level folder structure inside that folder don't put any files in it yet! - 3. import this structure into the repository via a right click on the folder and selecting TortoiseSVN → Import...
+- 1. create a new empty folder on your hard drive - 2. create your desired top-level folder structure inside that folder don't put any files in it yet! - 3. import this structure into the repository via a right click on the folder that contains this folder structure and selecting TortoiseSVN → Import...
+In the import dialog enter the URL to your repository and click OK.
 This will import your temp folder into the repository root to create the basic repository layout.